 Indiscriminate and broad‑based market sell-offs can provide opportunity for active investors to benefit by buying quality companies at distressed valuations.
 Our ability to rebalance our portfolios from expensive core bonds into stocks—that have cheapened significantly—gives us capital to deploy where we are finding quality companies at deeply discounted prices.

 Long‑Term Horizon: Our tactical asset allocation approach looks out over a 6‑ to 18‑month time horizon, with an emphasis on relative valuations.
 Our longer investment horizon provides us with the patience and flexibility to average into positions when markets sell off aggressively.
 We believe that as the impacts of the coronavirus ultimately begin to abate, volatility will subside, and markets will refocus on fundamentals.

 Risk‑Aware Approach: We emphasize risk management at each level of our multi‑asset investment process.
 Our portfolios are designed with an emphasis on understanding the potential risks versus returns; as such, we seek to build portfolios that can weather a range of market environments.
-Our goal is to achieve this by including diversifying elements that have lower correlations3 with each other and can mitigate overall portfolio risk.
+We achieve this by including diversifying elements that have lower correlations with each other and can mitigate overall portfolio risk.

 © 2020 T. Rowe Price.
 All rights reserved.
 T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks of T. Rowe Price Group, Inc.